 - Assist in the achievement and management of a healthy weight – there is a strong association between excess body fat and increased blood pressure, therefore, weight loss may be an important factor in the management of CVD.
 Exercise, particularly yoga, has been shown to be beneficial in patients with high blood pressure and heart disease.

 - Dietary changes – just as poor food choices can increase the risk of CVD, healthy food choices can help to prevent or manage CVD.
 Dietary interventions may focus on an increased consumption of vegetables and fruits, assessing intake of various minerals (including sodium, magnesium, potassium and calcium), increasing antioxidant status to reduce vessel damage, reducing refined carbohydrates and sugars, and increasing certain foods that promote healthy blood lipid levels, such as essential fatty acids from fish (EPA and DHA).
 A Nutritionist is often incorporated into Naturopathic plans.

 - Reducing homocysteine levels – elevated homocysteine levels are considered a risk factor for cardiovascular disease.
 Homocysteine is an amino acid that is made in a process called ‘methylation’.
 Therefore, reduced methylation function can lead to a build up of homocysteine.
 Dietary changes and specific nutrients can help to reduce homocysteine levels.
 Genetic mutations such as MTHFR gene may affect this.
 Inflammation is a driver of CVD.
 Markers such as hs-CRP can be easily tested.
 CRP is an inflammatory protein that is associated with CVD.

 Nutritional, herbal and/or lifestyle therapies alone may be effective in the management of cardiovascular disease, however, can also be beneficial when used alongside other medications prescribed.

-We are more than comfortable to work alongside your doctor in cardiovascular management.
+We are more than comfortable to work alongside your doctor and/or cardiologist in cardiovascular management.